DiscordStonksBot/StonkBot/README.md

 # StonkBot
-Discord bot to track stock value and
+Discord bot HELLO THERE to track stock value and